leilaicruz/Experimental-journal-jupyterBOOK/_sources/journal/2020-01/2020-01-21-Pandoc-installation.md

 colorlinks: true
 ---

-# How to set up Pandoc in your PC
 ## Objective

 - To be able to set up a working pandoc together with .md documents written in Atom or VSCode.